What are the Different Types of Legal Funding?

 Insurance companies will repeatedly offer you the compensation that’s less than what you deserve.
 They would also lengthen the litigation process to pressure you into settling.
 However, this won’t happen if you have the financial capability to fund your case and support your family’s needs while you wait on the compensation you deserve.

 You don’t carry the risks with lawsuit loans.
 Instead, the lawsuit loan companies take on the risks.
 Thus, the screening process.
 They invest in your case and later get a portion of your settlement award.

 Pros: Can access additional lawsuit loans.

 Legal funding firms offer a payout of 10-20% of your expected settlement.
 If new pieces of evidence are found and strengthen your case further, you have increased chances of getting higher compensation.
 This means you can apply for multiple loans so long as you don’t exceed that 20% mark.

 Cons: It can be expensive.

-Lawsuit loans are expensive, and if you don’t choose the right one with the lowest interest rate, you may pay double your original loan amount.
-Additionally, legal cases take a long time to settle.
+Lawsuit loans are expensive, and if you don’t choose the right one with the lowest rate, you may pay double your original loan amount.
+Additionally, personal injury claims take a long time to settle.
 Typically, interest is compounded monthly.
 If your case takes years, you’re looking at thousands of dollars to pay from the interest alone.

 Cons: Not all cases qualify for a lawsuit loan.

-As mentioned, lending firms take on the risks.
+As mentioned, a legal funding company takes on the risks.
 Only cases with solid merits will likely win approval for a lawsuit loan.
 Cases are investments.
 So, lenders make sure that their investments pay off in the end.
-While the process only takes about 24-48 hours, you may still need to apply to multiple firms before getting approval.
+While the process only takes about 24-48 hours, personal injury victims may still need to apply to multiple firms before getting approval.

 Cons: It’s unregulated.